nhsconnect/gpconnect/pages/development/development_general_api_guidance.md

 {% include roadmap.html content="NHS Digital is currently evaluating how [cross-origin resource sharing](http://www.w3.org/TR/cors/) (CORS) will be handled for web and mobile based applications." %}

-## Endpoint resolution ##

-Consumer systems SHALL perform a sequence of query operations against existing Spine services to resolve the FHIR endpoint of the system of a target GP practice:

-1. Consumers SHALL perform (or have previously performed) a Personal Demographics Service (PDS) lookup for a patient.
-	1. Using the PDS results, the client SHALL determine the ODS code of the patient's registered GP practice.
-2. Clients SHALL perform (or have previously performed) a Spine Directory Service (SDS) lookup using the ODS code of the patient's registered GP practice, in order to determine:
-	1. The provider system's GP Connect ASID
-	2. The provider system's GP Connect [FHIR service root URL](development_general_api_guidance.html#service-root-url).

-3. Clients SHALL then append the local path and query parameters to the FHIR service root URL for the API call they wish to make.
-For example for [Find a patient](foundations_use_case_find_a_patient.html) `/Patient?identifier=[system]|[value]` would be appended to the FHIR service root URL returned from SDS.

-{% include important.html content="Please see [Overview and querying SDS](integration_spine_directory_service.html) for more details on step 2 above." %}

 ## RESTful API ##

 The [RESTful API](https://www.hl7.org/fhir/STU3/http.html) described in the FHIR&reg; standard is built on top of the Hypertext Transfer Protocol (HTTP) with the same HTTP verbs (`GET`, `POST`, `PUT`, `DELETE`, etc.) commonly used by web browsers.
 Furthermore, FHIR exposes resources (and operations) as Uniform Resource Identifiers (URIs).
 For example, a `Patient` resource `/fhir/Patient/1`, can be operated upon using standard HTTP verbs such as `DELETE /fhir/Patient/1` to remove the patient record.